confirmordeny/supraverden/README.md

 Data taken from UK Central Government websites is reproduced under the [Open Government Licence v3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

-Parts of the data within this repo include Q codes weresourced from Wikidata, which is available under the CC0 Public Domain Dedication license.
+Parts of the data within this repo include Q codes were sourced from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), which is available under the CC0 Public Domain Dedication license.